-Established in 2007, GREEN HOME is South Africa’s first and to this day, only completely compostable food packaging company.
+Established in 2007, GREEN HOME is South Africa’s first and longest running completely compostable food packaging company.

 Our vision is to provide sustainable packaging for takeaway food throughout Africa, and beyond.

 We believe that if food packaging is necessary:

 1. It should be made from annually renewable resources and

 2. Should last only as long as it is needed.